StarRocks/starrocks/docs/en/table_design/Data_distribution.md

   :::warning

   - To enable the on-demand and dynamic increase of the number of buckets, you need to set the table property `PROPERTIES("bucket_size"="xxx")` to specify the size of a single bucket.
 If the data volume in a partition is small, you can set the `bucket_size` to 1 GB.
 Otherwise, you can set the `bucket_size` to 4 GB.
   - Once the on-demand and dynamic increase of the number of buckets is enabled, and you need to rollback to version 3.1, you have to first delete the table which enables the dynamic increase in the number of buckets.
-Then you need to manually execute metadata checkpoint using [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) before rolling back.
+Then you need to manually execute a metadata checkpoint using [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) before rolling back.

   :::